Houdini's Great Escape

 Houdini's Great Escape, also known as Boo-dini during Fright Fest and Houdini - The Great Escape at Six Flags New England, is a dark indoor Vekoma Madhouse attraction located at Six Flags Great Adventure and Six Flags New England.
-This ride is located in Great Adventure's Fantasy Forest section and New England's Crack Axle Canyon area.
+This ride is located in Great Adventure's Dream Street section and New England's Crack Axle Canyon section.
 The attraction opened at both parks in 1999, and was standing but not operating at Great Adventure from 2008 to 2009. but was opened again due to popular demand.

 History

 Six Flags Great Adventure

 The area where the Garden of Marvels and Shockwave roller coaster were located was cleared as part of Great Adventure's "War on Lines" in the 1999 season.
-It became home to the still running Dare Devil Dive and Houdini's Great Escape.
+It became home to the now-defunct Dare Devil Dive and still running Houdini's Great Escape.
 The ride was opened slightly after the start of the 1999 season as a very successful ride.
 The ride was closed after the 2007 season, not be opened again until Fright Fest 2009.
 The Houdini's Great Escape entrance sign was removed, but the indoor and outdoor parts of the ride remained.
 No information was given about the fate of the ride until it was re-opened for Fright Fest at the end of the 2009 season.
 Excited park guests were disappointed to find out that the ride was planned to be closed the entire 2010 summer season until Fright Fest.
 A Facebook group was made to support the reopening of the ride for the whole season.
 Six Flags management said during a "Super Fan Call" that Houdini's Great Escape was slated to be open Memorial Day through Labor Day during the 2010 season.
 The ride opened early on May 22, 2010 and although the ride was planned to be closed on Labor Day, the park decided to keep the ride open past the planned closure date.